johnsheffinet/LearnRust/README.md

   resolver = "2"

   members = [
-      restful
+      "restful"
   ]
   ```

-- Create a *restful* project with `cargo new add restful`.
+- Create a *restful* project with `cargo new restful`.
 Verify the project is created with `cd restful && cargo run`.
 The separate steps for `cargo run` are:
   1. `cargo check` - tests if the root crate is complete and correct
   2. `cargo build` - makes the binary for the root crate and links the dependent crates
   3. `../target/debug/restful` - executes the binary for the root crate